fabrice-ducos/python-quickstart/README.md

 ## Warnings and limitations

-* This is still a work in progress.
-It works for simple projects but may have
+* It is still a work in progress and may not be adapted to all use cases.
 * Windows operating systems are not yet supported